procmadatelzobak/eLKA/README.md

 ## Quick Start
 1. Clone the repository: `git clone <repo-url> && cd elka-studio`
 2. Install everything with `make setup` (see `scripts/install.sh` for details).
    The installer verifies required system packages (Python, npm, Redis, etc.) and will attempt to install any missing dependencies automatically.
 Be ready to enter your administrator password if prompted.
+Python form uploads rely on [`python-multipart`](https://github.com/Kludex/python-multipart), which is now included in both the backend and root requirements so Celery and FastAPI can load routes that accept `multipart/form-data` payloads (such as the bulk story importer) without runtime errors.
 3. Create `config.yml` (copy `config.yml.example`) and update the `security.secret_key` value.
 Use the suggested `SECRET_KEY` printed by the installer or generate your own random string.
 4. Launch the stack with `make run-dev`.
 The command starts the FastAPI server, Celery worker, Redis, and the Vite frontend on [http://localhost:5173](http://localhost:5173).
 5. Need only the backend APIs?
 Run `make run-backend` to skip the frontend server.